v1ctorpan/Template-ML-Proj/README.md

 ```
 ├── README.md               // Description
 ├── __init__.py             // Python init file
 ├── datawork.py             // You can put your `data processing` func here
 ├── model.py                // You can put your `model` here
 ├── training.py             // You can put your `training` func here
 ├── main.py                 // The main func to start your whole proj
 ├── config.yaml             // Define your hyperparameters
-└── data                    // Put your data here
+├── data                    // Put your data here
-    ├── covid_train.csv     // Train data
+│    ├── covid_train.csv    // Train data
-    └── covid_test.csv      // Test data
+│    └── covid_test.csv     // Test data
+├── logs
+└── utils

 ```
 ## Acknowledge